-The Department of Statistical Sciences in the Faculty of Arts and Science at the University of Toronto invites applications for a contractually-limited term appointment (CLTA) in Statistical Sciences.
-The appointment will be at the rank of Assistant Professor, Teaching Stream for a one-year term anticipated to begin on July 1, 2021 and end June 20, 2022.
+The Department of Statistical Sciences in the Faculty of Arts and Science at the University of Toronto invites applications for up to three (3) Contractually Limited Term Appointments (CLTA) in Statistical Sciences.
+The appointments will be at the rank of Assistant Professor, Teaching Stream for a one-year term anticipated to begin on July 1, 2023.

 Candidates are also expected to show evidence of a commitment to equity, diversity, inclusion, and the promotion of a respectful and collegial learning and working environment demonstrated through the application materials.